Nullsrc/Inlaid/README.txt

 1.1: inlaid:chisel phased out, and now the inlaytool will have infinite uses!
 New texture for the inlay tool as well.
 1.1.1: Not much here, other than all of my commits were made with Git Bash.
 Texture slightly edited.
 1.1.2: Edits of the text files.
 Nothing to see here.

+1.2: Most major update yet.
+Removes 24 nodes, compromises the texture handling, and has a few other Misc. edits.